 He died, at the age of 92, on 1st January 2010 – the year of tiger – fighting till the last and leaving behind a legacy that included, among many firsts, the creation of Uttar Pradesh’s only National Park, successful re-introduction of leopards and a tiger into the wild and a reputation of fearlessness that befitted an Honorary Tiger.

-His ashes are interred at the site of his home – Tiger Haven– which is now being converted into a Wild-Life centre.
+His ashes are interred at the site of his home – Tiger Haven– has been converted into a Wild-Life centre.

 The Dudhwa National Park was created by his untiring efforts and the support of the then Prime Minister of India Shrimati Indira Gandhi and is today U.P.’s only National Park and an integral part of the India Government ‘Project Tiger’ and WWF’s Terai Arc Project.